securebitsorg/securebitsorg.github.io/content/posts/privacy/AdGuard/fritzbox-und-adguard-dns-setup.en.md

 ---
-title: “FritzBox - Setting up AdGuard Home”
+title: FritzBox - Setting up AdGuard Home
-description: “Configuring AdGuard Home and Fritzbox | In this video, I'll show you how to set up AdGuard Home with a Fritzbox.”
+description: Configuring AdGuard Home and Fritzbox | In this video, I'll show you how to set up AdGuard Home with a Fritzbox.
 hero: /images/posts/adguard/AdGuard-FritzBox-DNS-Server.png
 date: 2022-10-22
 menu: